NavJyo/Diabetes-prediction-using-machine-learning/README.md

 Overview

-This is a simple Flask web app which predicts whether a patient is having diabetes or not.
+This is a simple Flask web app which predicts whether a patient is diabetic or not.

 Motivation